 I also write about picture and middle grades books all year around on Instagram.

-This post contains affiliate links.
-If you purchase via these links at Booktopia, I get a small percentage.
-Honestly, it’s tiny – if you can purchase from your local bookshop, instead – do that.
+If you can, I encourage you to purchase from your local bookshop.
 Or, bring this list to the library.

 Some books in this list were sent to us by publishers for review consideration.
 I have noted those instances here, though it has not impacted the selection.
 If not noted, our copy was self-funded or borrowed.